 Yes, employees who work from home might take some time off to go to the dentist or run to the store.
 Some might start their own business or leave the company – but they probably would have whether they worked from the office or from home.
 Others might not deliver the results the company requires.

-But, the vast majority of people who do work from home are not only more productive and get their tasks done on time and correctly, but they also want to keep the arrangement going.
-So, provided they have clear goals and instructions, they are far more likely to work harder and deliver better results, so they can keep working from home.
+But, the vast majority of people who do work from home or local workspaces are not only more productive and get their tasks done on time and correctly, but they also want to keep the arrangement going.
+So, provided they have clear goals and instructions, they are far more likely to work harder and deliver better results, so they can keep working where they are most productive.

 If they have to take some time off to do something, they’ll make double sure to make it up so they can keep delivering to the required standard.